panoramic view of the Digital Collaboration Studio common area.

 Digital Collaboration Studio

-Located on the third floor of the Miller Nichols Library, the Digital Collaboration Studio is a cooperative working and teaching space that includes an open area with mobile furniture and high-definition monitors, a seminar room with video conferencing capability and digital whiteboard, and small collaboration rooms with high-definition monitors.
+Located on the third floor of the Miller Nichols Library, the Digital Collaboration Studio is a cooperative research and teaching space managed by the Library’s Digital Scholarship Services department.
+The Studio includes an open area with mobile furniture, a Bookeye 5 scanner, and high-definition monitors; a seminar room with video conferencing capability and digital whiteboard; and small collaboration rooms with high-definition monitors.
 The Studio also features an easy to use audio and video Recording Studio (310C) for oral histories and podcasts.
-Students, faculty and staff can reserve the Recording Studio, Collaboration Rooms, and Seminar Room through the library.
+Students, faculty and staff can reserve the Recording Studio, Collaboration Rooms, and Seminar Room on the Library website.

 Faculty and staff can make one-time reservations for the entire Digital Collaboration Studio in order to host classes or workshops.
-The Digital Collaboration Studio is not available as a space for classes to meet on a permanent basis.
+The Digital Collaboration Studio is not available as a space for classes to meet on a permanent basis, nor for faculty to hold office hours.
 Make a reservation for your class or workshop by contacting UMKC Libraries Digital Scholarship Services.
-Reservations must be made more than 14 calendar days in advance, so please plan ahead.
+Reservations must be made more than 10 business days in advance, so please plan ahead.

 • Exterior of the library's Digital Collaboration Studio